 I have something to tell you, but you have to promise you won’t get angry.
 Okay?
 Here it is: I’ve helped spread crabgrass seeds.
 Not on purpose, of course, but I had fun doing it.
 Let me explain.
 When crabgrass grows tall enough, it forms finger-like shoots covered with seeds.
-As a kid, I liked to run my fingers along those shoots, stripping the seeds from them and letting the clusters of seeds fly off my fingers into the breeze.
+As a kid, I liked to run my fingers along those shoots, stripping the seeds from them and letting the clusters of seeds fly off my fingers into the breeze, thus carrying crabgrass where’er the breeze would blow.
 Oops.
 My apologies.
 Now I know better.

 I know now that what I did was unkind to the neighbors, because whether you’re a gardener or a homeowner, crabgrass is an annoying weed.
 There’s nothing attractive about it, and because it’s an opportunistic plant, it will readily jump into any spaces left in your lawn or ornamental garden.
 In fact, the best defense against crabgrass in your lawn is to make sure there aren’t any spaces available for it to take over.
 Keeping crabgrass out of your garden is trickier, but there are ways to do it, and I’ve included some suggestions for that at the bottom of the page, in the section on herbicides.
 In the meantime, here’s how to discourage crabgrass from sprouting up amidst your turf grass.